neiji93/-French-Maths-researches-end-2024---2025-can-be-used-in-computer-graphics-anytime-25-/README.md

  But we have to modify c.
 Then, let's talk about c = 250 (like 250 volts).
 As stars can be described as models, we can have mixed models if we use y=16 as a constant later.
 It seems heat trabsfer !
 This is perfectly ok for LCD screen rendering.
  Let's propagate the signals between several different ceramics chips !
 Don't forget to prevent crashing chips by checking exponent62 !

+ ------ APPLIEd SCIENCES-----
+ ----CGI-----

+ 1/ i want to use formal power series for a and one of the elements abive to continue cgi softwares. there mist be a way. even physics or maths. why can we use maths ? because can use exp(3x) three times which means that this .... i will complete it later. there must be a way.